Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 When does the story take place?

-If in the past, simple objects like rotary phones can sell the time period to the audience.
+If your movie takes place in the past, simple objects like rotary phones can convey the time period to the audience.

-If in the future, your set design depicts how advanced, or how set back, the world has become.
+If it takes place in the future, your set design would need to depict how advanced, or how set back, the world has become.

 In keeping with the dollhouse metaphor, Anderson’s set design depicts how detailed his characters are.
-Every shot of a desk is covered with perfectly staged objects, which is something this writer still fails to replicate on his own desk.
+Every shot of a desk is covered with perfectly staged objects.

 Every bedroom acts as a physical representation of the person who lives in it.

-Set design is a key factor of Mise en Scene throughout any film, but perhaps most so in a film’s intro.
+Set design is a key factor of Mise en Scene throughout any film, but it can have a lot of impact on an opening sequence.

 An iconic opening sequence can immediately get the viewer invested.
 And with the right set, you can establish early on what kind of experience they are in for.